AWS 101: What is Amazon S3 and Why Should I Use It?

 What is Amazon S3?

-Amazon S3 provides object (file) storage through a web interface.
-It’s built to store, protect and retrieve data from “buckets” at any time from anywhere on any device.
-As AWS describes it, an S3 environment is a flat structure.
-A user creates a bucket, and the bucket stores objects in the cloud.
+Amazon S3 is a program that’s built to store, protect, and retrieve data from “buckets” at any time from anywhere on any device.

 Organizations of any size in any industry can use this service.
 Use cases include websites, mobile apps, archiving, data backups and restorations, IoT devices, enterprise application storage, and providing the underlying storage layer for your data lake.

 How Does Amazon S3 Work?

-Organizing, storing and retrieving data in Amazon S3 focuses on two main things — buckets and objects that work together to create your storage system.
+Organizing, storing and retrieving data in Amazon S3 focuses on two key components: buckets and objects that work together to create the storage system.
+As AWS describes it, an S3 environment is a flat structure — a user creates a bucket; the bucket stores objects in the cloud.

 Amazon S3 Objects